Skip to main content

 Senate Bill 12

-In accordance with the new Texas law, Senate Bill 12, Mesquite ISD is requesting written consent for your child to participate in clubs and organizations, and receive school-based health and counseling services from qualified district personnel.
-The personnel may include school nurses, counselors, social workers, athletic trainers, and other certified health and mental health professionals.
+In accordance with the new Texas law, Senate Bill 12, consent for your child to receive school-based health and emotional wellness services from qualified district personnel is required.
+All students in Mesquite ISD are considered opted-in to receive school-based health and emotional wellness services from qualified district personnel unless a parent/guardian submits an Opt-out Form.
+The personnel may include school nurses, counselors, social workers, athletic trainers, and other certified health & mental health professionals.
+If you are interested in opting out of any of these services, please contact your campus counselor or clinic staff.

 • Spanish Club